 Lead UX/UI Developer, Ginestra is also a co-organiser of London Web Standards, a non-profit organisation that provides monthly events for web enthusiasts and the annual conference State of the Browser.

 Elliott's research is at the technical end of the department's spectrum.
 His focus is on building sites that bring a new level of interactivity to work with data that is often fuzzy and confusing.

 Neil came to the Department of Digital Humanities as a Research Developer in 2011 to help guide development in the spatial turn that DH research was undergoing at that time.
 He specializes in digital creative practice (in particular using 3D technologies) and in geographic information systems.

-Software Developer & Systems AdministratorAfter completing his MSc in Bioinformatics at KCL, Brian joined the
+Senior Research Software Engineer & Systems AdministratorAfter completing his MSc in Bioinformatics at KCL, Brian joined the

 Department of Digital Humanities in 2013 as a Research Developer